adamstrvor/donifarakan/README.md

 ## Requirements

 Before to start you need to have **python** installed on your laptop.
-If you don't have python please follow the steps on the their [website](https://www.python.org/downloads) in order to get it.
+If you don't have python please follow the steps on their [website](https://www.python.org/downloads) in order to get it.

 ## Getting started